samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/16_signed_notarized_installer_packages_gui.md

 Tip: Keep your Developer ID private keys in a **locked keychain** and use a CI-safe keychain if automating.

-## Step 1 - Prepare and Sign the App Payload
+## 16.2 Prepare and Sign the App Payload

 Before packaging, ensure the app and all nested content are properly signed with **Developer ID Application** and hardened runtime if appropriate.